 - Enable MQTT support on ZoneMinder and integrate it on Home Assistant to get motion detection notifications to use as triggers.

 - Use MQTT motion detection triggers to send out telegram notifications or create automation (eg. turn on lights when motion is detected by cameras.

 - With camera stream improvements in Home Assistant 0.92, it is now easier to use motion triggers to automatically or on-demand stream camera feed to casting devices (eg. Chromecast, Google Nest Hub, etc.).

 Apache Guacamole, or Guacamole, is a client-less remote desktop gateway.
 It provides a unified HTML5 web interface to access remote systems using VNC, RDP, and SSH protocols.
-[Read: Setup VNC Server on Ubuntu: Complete Ubuntu Remote Desktop Guide]
+[Read: Install Guacamole on Docker – VNC, SSH, SFTP, and RDP like a Boss!]

 I use Guacamole to securely remote admin my NUC, USG, PiHole, Synology NAS, Windows 10 Pro Laptop, and many more.
 It comes in handy in restricted environments where I cannot use a VNC client or an SSH Client because all I need is a browser.
 [Read: 10 best SSH Clients for Windows: free alternatives to PuTTY]

 I simplify SSH access using SSH config files.
 When possible, on my Google Pixel 3, I use Juice SSH app for all SSH activities.
 [Read: Best SSH clients for Android: 10 free SSH Apps for remote admin]